1. When is the best time to climb Mount Ophir?

 7. Is there a cut-off time to reach the summit?

 Your mountain guide will monitor your climbing progress/ pace and update you periodically on how far you are from the summit.
 The cutoff time to reach the summit is usually 2pm; the guide will assess your progress and make the call to turn back if you are unable to reach the summit by 2pm or generally, CP5 by 12pm.
-We advise all trekkers to listen to the guide’s advice in order to avoid the risk of having to trek down in the dark (after the sun goes down).
+All trekkers should listen to the guide’s advice in order to avoid the risk of having to trek down in the dark (after the sun goes down).

 8. What are the training required to get myself prepared for the trek?